2guys1code/Reddit-Sentiment-Analysis-with-Visualization/README.md

 ## Data

 The data is extracted from Reddit and its selected subreddit.
 To do this, the program uses the API from https://pushshift.io.

+## Contributors

+This program is written by *amileaminute* (Real Name & Immat.
+Nr. ) and *CookieMonster* (Real Name & Immat.
+Nr. ).